EmmyAnieDev/Learn-Laravel/README.md

 -   While Gates are created to handle specific actions in our application, Policies are associated with a specific Model to define authorization logic for various actions on that Model.

 -   To create a Policy, run this command. ====>> php artisan make:policy PostPolicy --model=Post.

+## HTTP RESPONSES

+-   Laravel automatically converts the response to JSON if the return value is an array or a collection